 AWA Labeling Service

-AWA can help you to create high-impact, professional label for your certified products – and help to ensure that your label complies will all necessary food labeling laws.
+AWA can help you to create high-impact, professional label for your certified products – and help guide you through the state or federal labeling approval process.
 Our labeling team will work with you to create a branded, farm-specific, attractive label that reflects your farm values and helps to set your products apart.
 If you already have a farm brand, we can help to incorporate it into a professional and powerful marketing tool (for examples of successful labels see AWA’s Label Gallery).
 As with AWA certification, there is no charge for this service for certified farms.

 How to Prepare and What to Expect